rodneyshupe/Cookbook/Recipes/Sides/BraisedRedCabbage.rst

    salt.
 Pour in water, red wine, and red wine vinegar.
 Stir to combine.
    Mix in sugar and caraway seeds.
 2. Continue to cook and stir until liquid has evaporated and cabbage is tender, about 5 minutes.
-If cabbage isn’t quite tender, add a splash of water and continue cooking a few more minutes.
+If cabbage isn't quite tender, add a splash of water and continue cooking a few more minutes.

 Notes